Enter to win* a Lego Bugatti Chiron replica!

-You can have one of the world's most desired luxury cars in your living room, with this awesome Bugatti Chiron replica!
+You can have one of the world's most desired luxury cars in your living room, with this awesome Bugatti Chiron model kit!

-We're giving one of our lucky followers a Lego Technic: Bugatti Chiron toy replica.
+We're giving one of our lucky followers a Lego Technic: Bugatti Chiron model kit.
 Interested in entering?
 Head over to our Instagram account and like the post about the giveaway.

 If you want to increase your chances of claiming the grand prize, tag up to five friends in separate comments below the giveaway post so you can get one extra entry per friend.
 You can also post or repost on your personal account using the hashtag #RoadshowSweeps for one extra entry.
 The maximum number of entries for this online sweepstakes is seven.